 B.K.S.
-Iyengar is credited as one of the foremost yogis to popularize yoga in the West.
-He continues, now in his 90’s, to practice, to teach and to write about yoga in Pune, India.
-His methods of teaching and practicing yoga are authentic to yoga’s long tradition and come from the depth of his own practice.
+Iyengar, (1918-2014) was one of the foremost yogis to popularize yoga in the West.
+His family in Pune, India, and thousands of Iyengar certified teachers across the globe continue to share his precise methods of practice and teaching.
+His methods are authentic to yoga’s long tradition and come from the depth of his 80 years of daily practice.

 Hallmarks of Iyengar Yoga

 Accessibility.
-Iyengar yoga has an entry point for everyone regardless of age, gender or ability.
-The postures are modified with props when necessary to allow everyone to work at their own level.
-A certified teacher can guide students of all types to an experience of yoga, which is safe, accessible and progressive.
+Iyengar yoga has an entry point for nearly everyone regardless of age, gender or state of health.
+The postures are modified with props as necessary to allow students to work at their appropriate level.
+A certified Iyengar teacher can guide all students to an experience of yoga, which is safe, accessible and progressive.

 Longer holds of the postures.
-This allows the necessary time for the practitioner to take his/her awareness inward and bring consciousness to dull, weak or rigid areas of the body.
-This allows for distribution of vital energy, prana, to the entire body.
+This allows the necessary time for a practitioner to take his/her awareness inward to blocked, weak or rigid areas of the body.
+This allows time for full distribution of vital energy (prana), blood circulation and intelligence to the entire body.

 Home practice.
-The Iyengar classroom is a learning environment that encourages and inspires students to take that knowledge into their home practice.
+The Iyengar classroom is a learning environment that encourages students to take the new knowledge into their home practice.
 Without a personal practice, the study of yoga is incomplete.
 Class is not a “workout’ session.
-Iyengar students become self-sufficient, not teacher- dependent.
+Iyengar students become self-sufficient, not teacher-dependent.

-Pranayama practice (yogic breathing) is done in a safe and subtle manner.
+Pranayama (yogic breathing) is done in a safe and subtle manner as a practice unto itself.
 There are no aggressive huffing and puffing practices that can cause breathing “highs,” damage sensitive nerves, and create excessive heat and nervous disorders.